Plato-Inc/skunkworks_commish_takehome/README.md

 ## 0 · Motivation

 If you're hired, you'll be leading the engineering efforts of project **Skunkworks-Commish**.
-Our first milestone SOW is a **instant‑pay/commission‑advance engine**.
+Our first milestone is a **instant‑pay/commission‑advance engine**.
 This take home is intended to simulate the work you'll actually be doing on it so you get a sense of what boots on the ground will be like, and we can see your capabilities in a controlled setting.

 ## 1 · Context